kriss3/dotNetPlaygound/README.md

 - going back to functional approach
 - Bind and bind failure are the next exploration
 - Two action items: remove ConsoleApp1 and ConAppExcercises projects.
 - Add project for regex.
+  Add fundamental patterns for regex in C#